hestiacp/hestiacp-docs/cli_commands/commands.rst

   v-copy-fs-file admin readme.txt readme_new.txt

-The function copies file on the file system
+This function copies file on the file system

 *******************************************************************